 "Never before have I been in such a dynamic, high-profile environment.
 Over my time here, I've covered events featuring the Italian Minister of Finance, the King of Tonga, the President of Ghana, the executive director of Oxfam International, and the editor of the Italian National Geographic.
 I've written blog posts that have racked up several thousand views and designed a Twitter campaign for the upcoming release of the Annual Report.
 Along the way I've also written copy for both web and print publications, edited dozens of different texts, and even attended international events both at IFAD and in Perugia."

-Tatum Murray, WFI Intern at the Pontifical Council for Social Communications, Spring 2015
+Tatum Murray, WFI Intern at the Secretariat for Communication

 For more on the student perspective, please visit the WFI Interns’ blog.